shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 | `R4 = R1 - R5` | Fetch | Decode | Execute | | Write Back |
 | `R6 = R5 x R9` | Fetch | Decode | Execute | | Write Back |

-We would be able to get a lot of performance, but this isn't possible right now!
-This is because of the data dependencies between the 1st and 2nd instruction.
+If we could execute all of these instructions at the same time, then we'd be able to save on a lot of time!
+However, this just isn't possible, because **instructions have data dependencies**.
+If we execute $I_1$ and $I_2$ at the same time, we'll get unexpected results because $I_2$ uses the output of $I_1$!
 > Forwarding can't help either, since we can't forward in the same cycle!

-So, we need some way to determine if our instructions are independent.
-One simple way to do this could be:
+> [!Info] Instruction Level Parallelism
+> *Given a set of instructions, what instructions we can "legally" execute in parallel*?

+Typically, we're looking to execute 3-6 instructions at a time.
+A CPU that can ideally run $N$ instructions per cycle is called N-way **superscalar**, where $N$ is called the **issue width**.
+- **Scalar CPUs**: Execute one instruction at a time
+- **Vector CPUs**: Execute one instruction at a time, but on vector data
+- **Superscalar**: Can execute more than one unrelated instructions at a time

+> [!Example]- Example: Simple Parallelism, Pentium Processors
+> The simplest way we can do this is:
-1. Read and decode a few instructions each cycle
+> 1. Read and decode a few instructions each cycle
-2. If our instructions are independent, then execute them at the same time
+> 2. If our instructions are independent, then execute them at the same time
-3. If they are not, execute them one at a time
+> 3. If they are not, execute them one at a time

-> [!Tip]
+>
 > This is in fact how the original Pentium processor worked, which fetched and executed up to 2 instructions at a time.
 > ```mermaid
 > flowchart LR